mia-platform/lc39/docs/development-affordance.md

 # Development Affordance

-To iad you in the development and testing of your service locally on your machine we provide some affordances that you can use.
+To aid you in the development and testing of your service locally on your machine we provide some affordances that you can use.

 ## `ENV` Variables for Local Runs